johnwargo/johnwargo-static-11ty/readme.md

 - [ ] Search page - focus on input field on load
   - [ ] Or replace with the one on Breakfast Quest
+- [ ] Update Algolia index to use content from other pages.
 - [ ] Fix Google analytics stats, they seem off
 - [ ] Newsletter on https://buttondown.com/